The Uncanny Similarity of Recurrence and Depth: Recurrent architectures

-\textbf{Multi Layer Perceptrons (MLPs).} The MLPs are defined by the width of their internal modules which is specified per dataset in Appendix \ref{sec:app_architectures}.
-We examine feed-forward and recurrent MLPs of effective depths from 3 to 10.
-The recurrent models have only one layer that can be recurred.
-For example, if a recurrent MLP has effective depth five, then the model is trained and tested with three iterations of this layer.
-A feed-forward MLP of depth five will have the exact same architecture, but with three distinct fully connected layers between the first and last layers.
+The MLPs we study are defined by the width of their internal modules which is specified per dataset in Appendix \ref{sec:app_architectures}.
+We examine feed-forward and recurrent MLPs with effective depths from 3 to 10.
+The recurrent models have non-recurrent layers at the beginning and end, and they have one layer in between that can be recurred.
+For example, if a recurrent MLP has effective depth five, then the model is trained and tested with three iterations of this single recurrent layer.
+A feed-forward MLP of depth five will have the exact same architecture, but instead with three distinct fully-connected layers between the first and last layers.
+All MLPs we use have ReLU activation functions between full-connected layers.